itfeelsharsh/shop/README.md

 ## 📝 Notes

-- **Optimized UI/UX:** The application uses clean, modern design principles for a smooth user experience, modeled after Apple’s elegant design ethos.
+- **Optimized UI/UX:** The application uses clean, modern design principles for a smooth user experience, modeled after Apple's elegant design ethos.
 - **Mobile-Friendly:** Built with responsive design to ensure users have a great experience on both desktop and mobile devices.
 - **Secure Authentication:** Firebase Authentication provides seamless sign-in options, including Google and GitHub for faster logins.
 - **Easy Product Management:** Admins can quickly add, edit, or remove products with all the necessary details, including images, stock, and pricing.